 Training your dog requires consistency and dedication.
 Experts recommend at least three sessions per week, each lasting about 20 minutes.
 Short but frequent training sessions keep your dog engaged and eager to learn.
 Avoid overtraining as it can lead to boredom or frustration.
 Always end on a high note by rewarding your dog for good behavior.

-In conclusion, mastering obedience training with your dog takes time and effort.
+In summary, mastering obedience training with your dog takes time and effort.
 However, with the right techniques and tips, you can achieve remarkable results.
 Remember to be patient, consistent, and kind to your four-legged companion.
 Good luck!